 Instead of buying a tomato in January at the grocery store that has been picked early, sprayed to ripen and traveled 1000s of miles to get to the store, you can open a home canned jar of stewed tomatoes or spaghetti sauce that is much healthier and safer than its grocery store counterpart.

 When switching to a real food diet, there is a big learning curve.
 Some people give up too fast because it costs too much.
 By eating seasonally, we can decrease some of these costs and keep our budget under control.

 Do you have any tips to share about eating seasonally?
 Please leave them in the comments below.
+And if you found this post helpful, please share.
 Thanks!